(Tested by Real Patriots Under Real Conditions)

 Best For: Cost-conscious off-grid builds where you have adequate roof space.
 Perfect for DIY installations and first-time off-grid systems.

 Why It's #3: REC panels are the tanks of the solar world.
 Norwegian engineering built for Arctic conditions, but they perform exceptionally in all climates.
-Our Florida hurricane testing showed zero damage after Category 3 winds.
+My Florida hurricane testing showed zero damage after Category 3 winds.

 Best For: Extreme weather locations and installations where maximum durability is critical.
 Ideal for remote locations where panel replacement is difficult.